sun33t/install-scripts-v2/README.md

 ```

 8. Setup .gitconfig
-   The SSH key for authorising commits is being managed by 1Password so find the they there and follow instructions for setting it up.
+   The SSH key for authorising commits is being managed by 1Password so find the key there and follow instructions for setting it up.
 In addition, set the following git settings:

 ```bash
 git config --global user.name "<NAME>"